No guide can prepare you fully for Marrakech.

 take a cooking class

 At the top of most people's to-do lists when visiting a new country is trying out the local cuisine.
-Whenever possible, we like to go one step further and take a cooking class.
+Whenever possible, we like to go one step further and take a cooking class (see some of the best ones here).

 In Marrakech we opted for Souk Cuisine, which was an excellent decision.